Yuki2580/ClickStoreApp/README.md

 # ClickStoreApp

-This project is to build the NFT market place to sell images.
+This project is to build the NFT market place to sell and buy images.

 ```shell
 npx hardhat help